Resources

 How to insulate windows for summer

-Solar window film is another add-on option that you adhere to the glass itself.
+You can also install solar window film to help block summer heat from coming through your windows.
+Like regular window insulation kits, solar window film adheres directly to the window glass.
 It works as a temporary solution to block out UV rays and add a mild layer of heat protection.

 Does winterizing windows work?

-Winterizing your windows and sealing them can and does work at keeping out cold and hot air, depending on the tactics that you use.
-(Although we will reiterate that the plastic shrink-wrap window kits won’t do you much good).
+Winterizing and sealing your windows can block unwanted airflow—although we will reiterate that the plastic shrink-wrap window kits won’t do you much good.

-But there’s more to the question of Does winterizing windows work?, and it’s founded in a bit of building science.
+But there’s more to the question: Does winterizing windows work?, and it’s founded in a bit of building science.

-There’s a saying in the home performance industry when discussing uneven temperatures, energy waste, and insulation problems: Your worst wall is still better than your best window.
+That’s why the home performance industry uses this saying: Your worst wall is still better than your best window.

-Basically, that means even if you have an older wall with very little insulation, it’s going to perform better in creating an effective thermal boundary for your home than any double-glazed window could.
-(A thermal boundary is your home’s essential defense in keeping outside air out and inside air in.)
+Basically, that means even if you have an older wall with very little insulation, it’s going to perform better than any energy-efficient window could.

 The fixes that resolve home comfort and energy waste issues for good

-And these energy efficient home improvements also reduce the intake of outdoor air through air leaks in your home, including your windows.
+And these energy-efficient home improvements also reduce the intake of outdoor air through air leaks in your home, including around your windows.

 To permanently fix drafts, uneven temperatures, and energy waste problems in your house, you’ll need to: